damisparks/machine-learning/ml_interview_practice.md

 - 1-2 years of experience doing quantitative analysis
 - Understanding of statistics (eg, hypothesis testing, regressions, etc ...)
 - Organizational, communication, writing and interpersonal skills
-- Knowledge in SQL or other programming languages
+- Knowledge in SQL or other programming languages.
 - Experience in any scripting language (Hadoop, R, SAS Miner, Python, Matlab, SSPS).
 - BA / BS in Computer Science, Math, Physics, Engineering, Statistics or other technical field